-Mother Of Four Found Dead After Not Being Able To Afford Heating Her House
+Mother-Of-Four Found Dead After Not Being Able To Afford Heating Her House

-Elaine Morrall’s mother, Linda Morrall wrote on social media that her daughter “[died] in the cold with her coat and scarf on because she wouldn’t put her heating on until her kids came home from school.”
+Elaine Morrall’s mother, Linda Morrall, wrote on social media that her daughter “[died] in the cold with her coat and scarf on because she wouldn’t put her heating on until her kids came home from school.”

 “[She] was in and out of hospital in recent months in intensive care but was not deemed ill enough for employment and support allowance.”

 At the moment, Elaine’s cause of death remains unknown, as it has not been released by the authorities.
-Her mother did say, though, that Elaine had been struggling with hospital stays in recent months, as well as mental health issues, including depression and an eating disorder.
+Her mother did say that Elaine had been struggling with hospital stays in recent months, as well as mental health issues, including depression and an eating disorder.
 Police will continue investigating the situation.

 In her social media post, Linda also mentioned that her daughter was deemed “not ill enough for ESA [employment support allowance],” and that she had “her benefits stopped numerous times,” including her housing benefits.